-Easy-to-understand controls – Planetbase utilizes solid controls in terms that are easy to use for new players to get the grip of.
+Easy-to-understand controls – Planetbase utilizes solid controls as they are easy to use.
 You can press the LB (or L1) button and gain access to a multitude of extra structures to build such as a canteen, greenhouse and a metal refinery.
 In addition to this, while hovering over your newly built structure and then pressing RB (or R1), you will add another set of indoor structures to build which makes your base more charming.
 If you’re still unsure about the controls and functions there is also a detailed tutorial for you to play so that you feel more comfortable with the mechanics.

 Stunning environmental graphics – The graphics in Planetbase are both breathtaking and beautiful.
 There are multiple planets in this game and each contain their own unique ecosystem to adapt to.
 For example, the first planet you encounter is a desert planet and features a sandstorm that looks and feels like it would tear apart my base at any given time.
 Interestingly, there is a mechanic included for sandstorms that affects the movement of your colonists by slowing them down and, in turn, damage their health along with their outdoor structures.
 There is are unique qualities that separate the planets and give nice variety as there is also a chalk-white planet featuring its own tundras and ice storms with similar mechanics to the sandstorms.